apache/uima-uimaj/README.md

 * following the [GitHub dependency graph](https://github.com/apache/uima-uimaj/network/dependents?package_id=UGFja2FnZS0xNzk4MzkxNTI%3D)
 * searching [Google Scholar for UIMA](https://scholar.google.com/scholar?hl=en&q=uima)

+#### Interoperability

+The Apache UIMA Java SDK can be used with any programming language based on the Java Virtual Machine including Java, Groovy, Scala, and many other languages.

+Interoperability with Python can for example be achieved via the third-party [DKPro Cassis][DKPRO-CASSIS] library which can be used to read, manipulate and write CAS data in the XMI format.

 #### Further reading

 The Apache UIMA Java SDK is a Java-based implementation of the [UIMA specification][OASIS-UIMA].